Xeckt/reggie/README.md

 }
 ```

-Do you want to apply your own logic while walking through the registry?
-Maybe you want to write your own search function?
+Maybe you want to apply your own logic while walking through the registry:

 ```go
 func main() {